ramesh-singh-20/linked-list-data-structure/README.md

 **Assumption**:

-LinkedList is of integer type.
+LinkedList is of int type.

 **Operations**
 Reverse a linked list using iterative method: Time complexity is O(n).